cjrumble/crumble-portfolio/content/pages/index.md

     type: HeroSection
     actions: []
     text: >
+      As a Scrum Master, I focus on Agile SDLC and methodologies.
+I am skilled in Project Management, producing high quality metrics along with targeted test automation.
+I have implemented overall operational improvements, best practices which have yielded excellent customer reviews.

-      My career journey and leadership has been a transformative journey, emphasizing project management and test automation to bolster operational standards and achieve high-level coverage and confidence in the team's delivery.
+      My career journey and leadership has been transformative, emphasizing project management and test automation to bolster operational standards and achieve high-level coverage and confidence in the team's delivery.
 In my 30+ years in the technology space with experience starting as a developer to working my way through senior level positions, a teams lead to people manager, I have learned the importance of communication, strategy, collaboration and best practices.

       I am dedicated to continuous integration and a clean, extensible design.